ecupaio/dcgffl/_events/spring-2023-early-registration.md

   city: ''
   state: ''
   zip: ''
-published: false

 ---
-#### Early registration is full!
-Check back to register on Wednesday, February 2nd, at 7pm!
+####

-Early Registration for returning players opened on **Wednesday, January 26, at 7pm** for the Spring 2022 season (Season XXII), which runs from mid-March to late May.
+Earlybird Registration for returning players opens on **Wednesday, January 18th at 7 PM** for the Spring 2023 season (Season XXIV), which will run from March to late May.
+At that time, players should refresh the registration link on the website banner until the form is active.

-**_This early registration is limited to 100 returning players_ and filled up in less than 3 hours!** - if you missed out, don't delay and register immediately when regular registration opens at 7pm on February 2nd to secure your spot!
-New players should sign up at that time!
+This registration period is limited to 100 slots for returning players.
+Once all the slots are filled, registration will close temporarily and will not reopen until Regular Registration opens at 7 PM on Wednesday, January 25th.
+New players may begin registering at that time!

-Don't miss out - [sign up for our mailing list to get notified](http://eepurl.com/c9JkQz) when registration opens!
+**_Earlybird Registration typically fills up within an hour, so register promptly at 7 PM to secure your spot!_**